-As of April 2019, we are excited to announce that Dry Needling is now within the scope of practice for Chiropractors in Montana!
+Since 2019, dry needling has been within the scope of practice for Chiropractors in Montana!
 We are pleased to bring this innovative therapy to our patients to assist in making the most of the chiropractic care we provide.

 Dry Needling is the insertion of fine, solid needles into muscles to relax them, and reduce pain.

-It's different than acupuncture, in that acupuncture focuses on restoring the flow of Chi, or body energy.
+It's different than acupuncture, which focuses on restoring the flow of Chi, or "vital energy".
 Dry needling is more mechanical in focus, aimed at reducing the severity of knots in muscles.
 These muscle “knots” are called myofascial trigger points, and refer pain from the knotted point, to other areas when pressed on, or during normal activity and movement.
 These are a common causes of headache and arm or leg pain referral from the shoulder or hip.

 We are seeing research validate the effectiveness of dry needling for various conditions which cause muscle tightness and knotting.
 Here are two mechanisms through which dry-needling is proposed to be effective: